sethhoward-google/sethhoward1988.github.io/_posts/2013-06-25-how-slow-browser-adoption-hurts.md

 title:  "How Slow Browser Adoption Hurts"
 date:   2013-06-25 13:39:31
 categories:
+snippet: One of the issues that not only PepsiCo faces, but corporations around the world, is browser adoption.
+At the rate technology increases, stable browser updates are being released on a monthly basis, with developer versions and nightly builds being released daily and weekly.
+Clearly, the technology community is pushing web browsing ever farther into the future...
 ---

 One of the issues that not only PepsiCo faces, but corporations around the world, is browser adoption.
 At the rate technology increases, stable browser updates are being released on a monthly basis, with developer versions and nightly builds being released daily and weekly.
 Clearly, the technology community is pushing web browsing ever farther into the future.